mmir-portfolio/mmir-portfolio.github.io/_posts/2025-05-13-Reinforcement-Learning-for-Geothermal-Well-Control.md

 Geothermal energy is a **renewable, reliable, and base-load capable** energy source.
 Unlike solar and wind power, which fluctuate with weather and diurnal cycles, geothermal energy is available 24/7.
 This makes it one of the few renewable technologies capable of providing stable, dispatchable electricity for the grid.

-This project provides a **comprehensive framework** to understand how geothermal energy is harvested, calculated, and evaluated.
-It moves from first principles to real-world applications, blending theory, practical calculation, and modern computational techniques such as **reinforcement learning (RL)** for optimization of well control strategies.

 By the end of this document, you will: